acad2/pride/docs/mpre/base.md

 	Base objects can specify a memory_size attribute.
 If specified, the object will have a .memory attribute.
 This is a chunk of anonymous, contiguous memory of the size specified, provided by pythons mmap.mmap.
-The memory attribute can be useful because it supports both the file-style read/write/seek interface and string-style slicing
+This memory attribute can be useful because it supports both the file-style read/write/seek interface and string-style slicing

 Default values for newly created instances:

-- network_packet_size      4096
 - deleted                  False
 - verbosity
 - memory_size              4096
+- memory_mode              -1
+- update_flag              False

 This object defines the following non-private methods:

-- **attribute_setter**(self, **kwargs):
+- **set_attributes**(self, **kwargs):

-		  usage: object.attribute_setter(attr1=value1, attr2=value2).
+		  usage: object.set_attributes(attr1=value1, attr2=value2).

+		 Each key:value pair specified as keyword arguments will be assigned as attributes of the calling object.
+Keys are string attribute names and the corresponding values can be anything.

-		 called implicitly in __init__ for any object that inherits from Base.
+		 This is called implicitly in __init__ for Base objects.

+- **update**(self):

+		  usage: base.update() => updated_base

+		 Reloads the module that defines base and returns an updated instance.
+		 The environment is updated with the new component information.
+Further references to the object via instance_name will be directed to the new, updated object.
+Attributes of the original object will be assigned to the new, updated object.

+		 This is the bleeding edge. not solid in terms of object deletion yet.

-- **alert**(self, message='Unspecified alert message', format_args=(), level=0, callback=None, callback_instruction=None):
+- **alert**(self, message='Unspecified alert message', format_args=(), level=0, callback=None):

-		  usage: base.alert(message, format_args, level, callback, callback_instruction)
+		  usage: base.alert(message, format_args=tuple(), level=0, callback=None)

 		 Create an alert.
 Depending on the level given, the alert may be printed for immediate attention and/or logged quietly for later viewing.

-		 -message is a string that will be logged and/or displayed -format_args are any string formatting args for message.format() -level is a small integer indicating the severity of the alert.
+		 -message is a string that will be logged and/or displayed -format_args are any string formatting args for message.format() -level is an integer indicating the severity of the alert.
 		 -callback is an optional tuple of (function, args, kwargs) to be called when the alert is triggered
-		 -callback_instruction is an optional Instruction to be posted when the alert is triggered.

-		 alert severity is relative to the Alert.log_level and Alert.print_level;
+		 alert severity is relative to Alert_Handler log_level and print_level;
-		 a lower number indicates a less verbose notification, while 0 indicates an important message that should not and will never be suppressed.
+		 a lower number indicates a less verbose notification, while 0 indicates an important message that should not be suppressed.